yuxuanzhouo3/mvp_27/README.md

 - 🔐 **User Authentication**: Secure login and user management
 - 💳 **Subscription Plans**: Pro features with upgrade options
 - 🏗️ **Modular Architecture**: Designed for easy customization and scaling
+- 📊 **Business-Ready**: Optimized for up to 10,000 users with scalable revenue model

 ## Tech Stack